Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Sonoyo," ranked by the total number of "Good!" votes.

-園 means "garden, park, plantation."
+園 means "garden, mausoleum."

 Yard - An outdoor area, usually surrounded by a fence, used for recreation or relaxation.

-世 means "world, society, generation."
+世 means "world, generation, life."

 Society - The world, the people and the environment around us.